Chart Color Schemes

 North Coogee has a typical household mix, with a lower-than-average median household size

-Family households comprise 71.8% of all households, including 28.5% couples with children, 39.0% couples without children, and 3.9% single parent families.
-Non-family households account for 28.2%, with lone person households at 25.6% and group households making up 2.4%.
+Family households account for 71.8% of all households, including 28.5% composed of couples with children, 39.0% consisting of couples without children, and 3.9% being single parent families.
+Non-family households make up the remaining 28.2%, with lone person households at 25.6% and group households comprising 2.4% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households